Maredudd ap Tudur

 Maredudd ap Tudur (died c.
 1406) was a Welsh soldier and nobleman from the Tudor family of Penmynydd.
-He was one of five sons of Tudur ap Goronwy, and was the father of Owen Tudor.
-Maredudd supported the Welsh patriot Owain Glyndŵr in 1400, alongside his brothers Rhys ap Tudur and Gwilym ap Tudur; Owain was their cousin.
+He was the youngest of six sons of Tudur ap Goronwy and was the father of Owen Tudor.
+Maredudd supported his cousin the Welsh patriot Owain Glyndŵr in 1400, alongside his brothers Rhys ap Tudur and Gwilym ap Tudur.

-He was the great-grandfather of Henry VII of England and the great-great-grandfather of Henry VIII of England.
+He was the great-grandfather of Henry VII of England, founder of the Tudor dynasty.

 Ancestry and early life

 Maredudd was one of five sons of Tudur ap Goronwy and Marged ferch Tomos (a descendant of Llywelyn Fawr); alongside Ednyfed ap Tudor, Rhys ap Tudur, Goronwy ap Tudor and Gwilym ap Tudur.
-Tudur had served with the forces of King Edward III of England during the campaigns in France in 1337, assuming the rank of knight in the process.
-Afterwards, he became a royal officer for the island of Angelsey and ensured that all of his sons found similar roles.
+Tudur had served with the forces of King Edward III of England during the campaigns in France in 1337, assuming the rank of a knight in the process.
+Afterwards, he became a royal officer for the island of Anglesey and ensured that all of his sons found similar roles.
 The family were descended from Ednyfed Fychan, and his son Goronwy ab Ednyfed, the founder of the Tudor family of Penmynydd.

 At some point between 1387 and 1395, Maredudd was made rhaglaw (bailiff) of the commote at Malltraeth.
 His brothers Rhys and Goronwy held similar roles in the commote of Dindaethwy.
 Maredudd was named escheator of Anglesey between 1388 and 1391, a role normally reserved by the crown for Englishmen.